War3Evo/War3Source/README.md

-# WARNING: Not Compatible with War3Source #
+# WARNING: Not Compatible with War3Source Races #

 This version is a War3Evo Public version meant to help War3Evo Future developers create races for War3Evo.